techtalkcorner/actionabledataanalytics-openai/Instructions/Labs/02-aistudio-navigate-project.md

 ## Using the Playground

-The *Chat* playground offers a chatbot interface for your deployment models, utilizing the *ChatCompletions* API.
+The *Chat* playground offers a chatbot interface for your deployment models, utilising the *ChatCompletions* API.

-1. **Explore Options**: Familiarize yourself with various features in this section.
+1. **Explore Options**: Familiarise yourself with various features in this section.
 We will delve into more details in the next exercise.

     > **Info**: The top right corner of the playground displays the API in use.